ElishaShmalo/dynamic_numerical_solver/README.md

 # You can declare your own functions like so:

 # This is a simple preditor prey model
-def prey_prime(solver, x, v): # The "solver" is something in the backend, but it must be included as the first positional argument
+def prey_prime(solver, x, v, t): # The "solver" is something in the backend, but it must be included as the first positional argument
         return solver.parameters["a"]*x - solver.parameters["b"]*v*x

-def predetor_prime(solver, x, v):
+def predetor_prime(solver, x, v, t):
     return  -solver.parameters["c"]*v + solver.parameters["d"]*v*x

 displayer = Displayer(